devopsgroup-io/catapult/README.md

   * `vagrant provision ~/secrets/configuration.yml["company"]["name"]-dev-redhat`
   * `vagrant provision ~/secrets/configuration.yml["company"]["name"]-dev-redhat-mysql`

-Once you're satisfied with new website in LocalDev, it's time to commit configuration.yml.gpg to your Catapult fork's develop branch, this will kick off a automated deployment of Test.
-Once you're satisfied with the website in Test, it's time to create a pull request from your Catapult fork's develop branch into release - once the pull request is merged, this will kick off an automated deployment to QC.
-Once you're satisfied with the website in QC, it's time to create a pull request from your Catapult fork's release branch into master.
-Production does not have any automated deployments, to deploy your website to Production it's time to login to Bamboo and press the deployment button for Production.
+Once you're satisfied with the new website in LocalDev, it's time to commit configuration.yml.gpg to your Catapult fork's develop branch, this will kick off an automated deployment of Test.
+Once you're satisfied with the website in Test, then create a pull request from your Catapult fork's develop branch into release - once the pull request is merged, this will kick off an automated deployment to QC.
+Once you're satisfied with the website in QC, then create a pull request from your Catapult fork's release branch into master.
+Production does not have any automated deployments, to deploy your website to Production, login to Bamboo and press the play button for Production.

-Once a website exists in the upstream environments (Test, QC, Production), automated deployments will kick off if changes are detected on their respected branches (see chart below).
+Once a website exists in the upstream environments (Test, QC, Production), automated deployments will deploy changes that are detected on their respected branches (see chart below).
 The same workflow of moving a website upstream, exists when you make changes to a specific website's repository.

 Environment | LocalDev | Test | QC | Production
 ------------|----------|------|----|-----------